 Maintaining consistent data across disparate locations is often taxing in terms of resources.
 Therefore, some of the common challenges of data replication:

-Maintaining duplicates of the same data in various locations results in greater storage and processor overheads.
+Maintaining duplicates of the same data in various locations and distributed database systems results in greater storage and processor overheads.

-Executing and handling the replication process needs committed time from an in-house team to ensure that the copied data is consistent with the original source data.
+Executing and handling the duplication process needs committed time from an in-house team to ensure that the copied data is consistent with the source data.

 Preserving consistency across data replicas can increase network traffic.